davidshore/chas_worldTimeWebsite/README.md

 In the terminal, "cd" into the folder of your project and install dependencies by running `npm install`.
 Once that's done, you can start the project by running `npm run dev`.

-### Part one - Build Components for Home Page, About Page, Contact Page and SingleClock
+### Build Components for Home Page, About Page, Contact Page and SingleClock

 1. The Home Page component should contain a minimum och two Clock components.
 2. Create components for the About and Contact page and add a title to each.
 3. Make a copy of the Clock-component and name it SingleClock.
 Make the styles of the clock bigger.

-### Part two - Install react-router-dom and put the pages together into a website
+### Install react-router-dom and put the pages together into a website

-1. Enter `npm install react-router-dom` in the terminal
+1. Enter `npm install react-router-dom` in the terminal.
 2. Create the layout component Root.jsx that holds the navigation html code and add an <Outlet> component imported from react-router-dom that will represent the content of each page.
 3. Create the router object in the main.jsx file using the following code: